Best golf courses in Monterey

 This Robert Trent Jones Sr. course that opened in 1966, is deemed the toughest test of golf on the Monterey Peninsula, and will humble the most proficient players.
 With a split personality, Spyglass Hill’s first five holes are played along the spectacular Pacific coastline, while holes seven onwards the course heads into the Del Monte forest.
 Take plenty of balls and a strong spirit, otherwise, this course may break you.

-Dating back to the 1950’s, both courses are steeped in rich tradition, and have played host to many PGA Tour greats as well as several U.S. Presidents and foreign dignitaries.
+Dating back to the 1950’s, both courses at the Bayonet & Blackhorse Golf Club are steeped in rich tradition and have played host to many PGA Tour greats as well as several U.S. Presidents and foreign dignitaries.
 The Bayonet, recently renovated by Gene Bates, is narrow with penal bunkering while the Blackhorse is more like a links, with sweeping vistas of the Pacific.
 At over 7,000 yards off the tips, both courses are a great test and rank highly in California.

 Birthplace of the California State Amateur and oldest course in continuous operation west of the Mississippi, Del Monte has been instrumental in popularizing golf out West.
 Built in 1897, this course is also part of the illustrious Pebble Beach Company group of courses.
 All in all, it is a historic public golf course that is fun to play.

 Product Executive, I communicate daily with our west coast venues, collating all their rates and special offers